 Can I get a DUI for driving while on medication?

 The answer is "Yes" if you are determined by law enforcement to be under the influence of your prescription drugs.
 In fact, you can even be arrested for allegedly being impaired by over-the-counter drugs, such as cough medicine that makes you drowsy.
 Individuals who take medications are expected to refrain from driving if the known side effects of their drugs include drowsiness or other impairment of their physical and/or mental abilities.

 Are there any programs I can go through to avoid conviction?

 Yes.
-In your case, your lawyer may be able to negotiate with prosecutors or the judge to get you into a pre-trial Alcohol Education (AE) program.
-This may take the form of an intervention program that lasts either 10 or 15 weeks, or it may take the form of an actual treatment program.
+In your case, your lawyer may be able to negotiate with prosecutors or the judge to get you into a pre-trial Impaired Driver Intervention Program (IDIP).
+This may take the form of classes that last 12 consecutive weeks meeting once a week, or it may take the form of an actual treatment program.
 In some cases the court will allow a weekend program in lieu of the classes.
-Completion of the AE program allows you to have your DUI charges dismissed.
-In order to qualify, you must either be facing DUI charges for the first time, or you must not have gone through the program within the past 10 years if you have used a similar program previously.
+Completion of the IDIP allows you to have your DUI charges dismissed.
+In order to qualify, you must either be facing DUI charges for the first time (no prior convictions), or you must not have gone through the program within the past 10 years if you have used a similar program previously.